varnish/Varnish-Book/varnish_book.rst

    no reason to try an 11th.

    There is no need to worry about recovering.
-The object will only be on the ban list for as long as you specify, regardless of whether the threshold is reached or not.
+The object will only be on the saint list for as long as you specify, regardless of whether the threshold is reached or not.

    Use saint mode to complement your health checks.
 They are meant to